 Expected hours: 30 hours/week (Full time = 18 hours tutor/mentor directed study, 12 hours independent study), 15 hours/week (Part time = 9 hours tutor/mentor directed study, 6 hours independent study)

-Delivery: On-site, Distance Delivery (study from home) or Blended (study from home and onsite).
+Delivery: Distance Delivery (study from home) and on campus delivery options are available

 The qualification provides a pathway from the: